Sometimes You Just Can't Put a Ring on It: Setting Constraints on Rings around Moons from Magnetic Fields: Analytical Model

 In this section, we derive the constraints from planetary magnetic fields using an analytical approach.
 We start with the Gauss planetary equation for the eccentricity of the grain's orbit around the host moon \citep[e.g.,][]{MurrayDermott1999}:

-where $\theta$ is the true anomaly and $\mathcal{E}$ is the eccentric anomaly.
-For the moons presently studied, it is valid to assume that the magnetospheric plasma velocity, $\vec{v}_{\rm plasma}=\vec{\Omega}_{\rm plasma}\times\vec{r}_{\rm tot}$, is much greater than the grain's velocity in the moon's frame.
+where $\theta$ is the true anomaly, $\mathcal{E}$ is the eccentric anomaly, and $F_r$ and $F_\theta$ are respectively the radial and angular components of the perturbing force per unit mass.
+Gravity-associated stability analysis was performed in previous studies \citep[e.g.,][]{Sucerquia_2024}, and we focus purely on the effects arising from magnetic fields.
+Furthermore, for the moons presently studied, it is valid to assume that the magnetospheric plasma velocity, $\vec{v}_{\rm plasma}=\vec{\Omega}_{\rm plasma}\times\vec{r}_{\rm tot}$, is much greater than the grain's velocity in the moon's frame.
 As such, we consider only the perturbing force from the electric field in the host planet's magnetosphere, given by Eq.~(\ref{E2}).
 In the moon's frame, this becomes

-where $\vec{\Omega}_{\rm m}$ is the mean motion of the moon's orbit around the host planet.
-We assume that the moon's orbit is circular and equatorial, and that the magnetic field is a dipole field aligned with the host planet's rotation axis.
+where $\vec{\Omega}_{\rm m}$ is the angular velocity of the moon's orbit around the host planet.
+We assume that the moon's orbit is circular and equatorial, that the grain's orbit is coplanar, and that the magnetic field is a dipole field aligned with the host planet's rotation axis.
 We also assume that the distance from the grain to the moon is much smaller than the distance $r_{\rm m}$ from the moon to the planet, so that $\vec{r}_{\rm tot}\approx \vec{r}_{\rm m}$.
 Eq.~(\ref{E3}) then gives